-Dr. Michelle Cumming is an Assistant Professor of Special Education at Florida International University.
+Dr. Michelle Cumming is an Associate Professor of Special Education at Florida International University.
 Her research focuses on improving the social, emotional, and academic outcomes of students with disabilities, with a particular focus on students with or at-risk for emotional and behavioral disorders (EBD), through three distinct yet interrelated areas: (1) better understanding the underlying variables that contribute to and escalate students’ academic and behavior problems through an interdisciplinary approach; (2) developing and testing prevention/intervention programs that improve students’ self-regulatory abilities; and (3) gaining a greater knowledge of how working conditions contribute to special educators’ use of evidenced-based practices and intent to continue teaching.
 Dr. Cumming has received funding from the Institute of Education Sciences (IES) and the Spencer Foundation in support of her work.
 Her research has been published in top journals (e.g., Review of Educational Research, Exceptional Children) and has been presented at national and international conferences.
 Her expertise in research methodology supported her in winning the Council for Exceptional Children’s (CEC), Division for Research Quantitative Student Research Award.
 She was also recently a recipient of FIU’s College of Arts, Sciences, and Education Faculty Award for Research.
 Dr. Cumming is the elected secretary of the CEC, Division for Research and serves as a voting member on the Superintendent's District Advisory Panel for Exceptional Student Education for MDCPS.

 Emotional and behavioral disorders, cultural and linguistically diverse learners, executive function, stress regulation, prevention/intervention programming, special educators’ working conditions